Year-3-Assignments/school-frontend-v1/README.md

-### School Management REST API
+### School Management Frontend React Application

-This is the REST API application for school management system.
+This is the frontend React application for school management system.
 This is build using React and Redux as the state management system.

 ### How to contribute